Catenscia/MxOps/docs/source/examples/piggy_bank.md

 ### Execution

 We can now execute our scenes in a `Scenario`.
-We will execute this on the devnet for example and call our scenario "integration_tests_tutorial".
+We will execute this on the devnet for example and call our scenario "piggy_bank_user_exploit".

 #### Data Cleaning